webplatform/docs/tutorials/css-regions/index.md

 You may also specify more than one source of content, in which case again their order within the document determines the order in which they flow.
 The example below flows content sources #1-3 into the same chain of regions.
-Rearranging the 'article' nodes within the document shuffles their order within the output region:
+Rearranging the ''article'' nodes within the document shuffles their order within the output region:

 <syntaxhighlight lang="xml">